Magnetoelectric effect in multiferroic metals via a direct spin-charge interaction

 Next, we investigate the magnetoelectric behavior by tracking the evolution of $M$/$P$ under electric/magnetic fields.
 As in-plane electric/magnetic fields are ineffective for $M$/$P$, the magnetoelectric coupling tensor here degrades to a constant $\alpha^E$/$\alpha^H$, unlike in multiferroic insulators\cite{Wang-arXiv}.
 Test calculations confirm that no change in $P$ is observed even under an in-plane magnetic field as high as 40 T.

-Figures 3(a) and 3(b) present the responses of $M$ and $P$ to electric and magnetic fields, respectively, both of which exhibit distinct linear characteristics.
+Figures 3(a) and 3(b) present the responses of $M$ and $P$ to electric and magnetic fields, respectively, both of which exhibit predominantly linear characteristics.
 Using $\mu_{0} \Delta M=\alpha^{E} E V$ ($\mu_0$ is the permeability of vacuum and $V$ is the unit cell volume) and $\Delta P=\alpha^{H} H h$ [$h$ = 10.53 \AA\ as illustrated in Fig. 1(a)], it yields $\alpha^{E}$=1.41 ps/m and $\alpha^ {H}$=1.46 ps/m.
-The values are comparable to 1.45 ps/m of the prototypical magnetoelectric material Cr$_{2}$O$_{3}$\cite{bfield}, and the $\alpha^{E} \approx \alpha^{H}$ again demonstrates its linear magnetoelectric nature\cite{Ye2014}.
+Approximately 1 ps/m is a typical value for type-I multiferroics\cite{Wang-arXiv}.
 When spin-orbit coupling is considered, the linear magnetoelectric response remains unchanged, with a slight decrease in the coupling parameters to $\alpha^{E}=1.31$ ps/m and $\alpha^{H}=1.32$ ps/m.
 Note that within our numerical accuracy limits, no induced atomic displacements or structural distortions are observed from the applied electric/magnetic fields, indicating a strictly zero lattice-mediated magnetoelectric response.

 We also examine the piezoelectric property by manually altering the interlayer spacing $d_{z}$ [see Fig. 1(a) for $d_{z}$].
 Here, we define the strain as $\varepsilon=\frac{d_{z}-d_{0}}{d_{0}} \times 100\%$, where $d_{0}$ is the equilibrium interlayer spacing.
 Figure 3(c) presents the dependence of $M$ and $P$ on $\varepsilon$.
 They follow very similar trends, exhibiting (sub)linear relationships with $\varepsilon$.
 Meanwhile, the coupling parameters exhibit insensitivity to $\varepsilon$, as demonstrated in Fig. 3(d), where $\alpha^{E}$ and $\alpha^{H}$ remain virtually unchanged within the range ($-$10\%, 10\%).